williamcioffi/sattagutils/CONTRIBUTING.md

-# contributing to sattagutils
+# Contributing to sattagutils

-## issues
+## Issues

 -  please include a minimal reproducible example when filing an issue.

-## pull requests
+## Pull requests

-- create a branch
+1. Create a branch on your fork.

-- make changes. limit your pull request in scope to addressing one issue or feature request.
+2. Make changes.
+Limit your your pull request in scope to addressing one issue or feature request.

-- push the branch to your fork
+3. Push the branch to your fork.

-- open a pull request
+4. Open a pull request.

-- if additional changes are needed push them to your fork and the pull request will update automatically
+5. We can discuss if neccessary.
+Changes pushed to your fork will update the pull request automatically.

-## style
+## Style

 - use base R. I know I'm a dinosauR, but also I'd like to cut down on dependencies.